Deconstruct problems and rebuild them into improvement ideas

-The following is an excerpt from a new book by Shigeo Shingo, the co-creator of the Toyota Production System, entitled Kaizen and the Art of Creative Thinking.
-It is reproduced with permission from PCS Press.
+The following is an excerpt from a new book by Dr. Shigeo Shingo, the co-creator of the Toyota Production System, entitled Kaizen and the Art of Creative Thinking.
+Reproduced with permission from PCS Press.

 It is said that humans are the only animals that act based on reason.
 In fact, every action throughout our life has purpose; at least, that is how it should be.
 Due to the force of habit or sheer laziness, we often act without asking ourselves “why” or considering the true purpose of the action.

 “Why do we eat?”
 If this question were asked, many would answer, “To gain nutrition, so that we can enjoy a long and healthy life.”